15+ Essential Metal Working Hand Tools For Every Workshop

 Metal Files

 Files are the last metalworking hand tools that you will use on every project you work on.
-They come in all sorts of shapes, sizes, and coarsenesses, and you’ll need to have a bit of a variety in your toolbox to reach your full metalworking potential.
+They come in all sorts of shapes, sizes, and coarsenesses.
+And after all, you’ll need to have a bit of a variety in your toolbox to reach your full metalworking potential.

 Generally, the three main shapes of a file are flat, round, and half-round.
 Round files are used for enlarging and smoothing out holes after they’ve been drilled through.